Purdue-CS193/homework-0-ericwu2332/index.md

+# Eric's first CS193 homework

+- its easy i guess
+- its only 1 class a week

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.